 Therapy can help you to learn research-based strategies and tips that you can apply to improve the quality of your life.
 You may focus on life satisfaction by working through past hurt and trauma, developing healthy self-esteem, or learning tips to help with anxiety levels.
 Many individuals in modern society opt for online therapy, which can be done from home.

-Studies show that online therapy is often more effective than traditional in-person counseling.
+Research shows that online therapy is often more effective than traditional in-person counseling.
 Additionally, certain studies have pointed to online mindfulness-based cognitive-behavioral therapy (CBT) as effective in treating conditions such as anxiety or depression.
 A licensed therapist through a platform like BetterHelp may be able to help you plan your next steps toward a healthier and happier lifestyle.

 Why is it important to make lifestyle changes?